sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 What happened?

 It does not get re-created automatically!
 Why not?
+Answer: `Because the Application is not set to 'self heal'`.

 Set selfHeal to "auto" in the ArgoCD UI.
-Go to the Application, click `Details` and make the change for the vote-app to self heal.
+Go to the Application, click `Details`, scroll down and make the change to self heal.
+Click on ENABLE-AUTO-SYNC to enable it.
+Ensure `PRUNE RESOURCES` and `SELF HEAL` are also enabled!

-Save the changes.
+Go back to the main UI and you should see "Auto sync is enabled".

+Now, make a very human mistake and delete some of the vote-app resources in your project.

-Make a change in OpenShift and see it "heals":
+Make a change in OpenShift and see it "heal", for example:

+- Delete the route and/or
+- Delete the vote-app Deployment and/or
+- Stop the MySQL VM
+- Delete the MySQL VM

+## Implement Rollback

+Imagine a change is made in git by the platform team and then rolled out to OpenShift via GitOps.

+But, there is a problem!
+You can rollback to the previous revision (or commit) that is known to work.

+Make a change to the "vote-app-mysql-vm-all-in-one.yaml" file in your repo.
+E.g. change the vote-app deployment `replicas` to "3", e.g. "replicas: 3".

+Commit the change, by entering "Changed replicas = 3" into the `Subject` line of the commit.

+Ensure the Application is re-synchronized via the UI.

+Now try out the "HISTORY AND ROLLBACK" button and change the configuration back to the previous one.

+You should be able to roll back to a previous state.

+Note: See the [ArgoCD Core Concepts](https://argo-cd.readthedocs.io/en/stable/core_concepts/#core-concepts) for an explanation on the difference between `Refresh` and `Sync`.
+- `Refresh` Compare the latest code in Git with the live state.
+Figure out what is different.
+- `Sync` The process of making an application move to its target state.
+E.g. by applying changes to a Kubernetes cluster.

 ## Clean up